matt4biz/envy/README.md

 shows that we've returned the database to its empty state.

 ### Exec
 Of course, the `exec` subcommand is the main reason for this tool.
-Given a realm (or a specific key from a realm), envy will execute another command with its environment variables augmented by data that envy stores.
+Given a realm (or a specific key from a realm), Envy will execute another command with its environment variables augmented by data that Envy stores.
 (See the example above.)

-envy can pass (some) signals through to its child process, particularly control-C, so it's possible to kill off the child if you need to.
-The childs standard input, output, and error output mirror envy's environment.
+Envy can pass (some) signals through to its child process, particularly control-C, so it's possible to kill off the child if you need to.
+The childs standard input, output, and error output mirror Envy's environment.

 ### Write and read
 The `write` and `read` subcommands allow a realm to be updated or written out using JSON.
 If the filename is "-" then `stdin` or `stdout` are used.